Ukraine Says Halted Russian advance In Some Kharkiv Zones - UrduPoint

 Ukraine Says Halted Russian 'advance' In Some Kharkiv Zones

-Kyiv, (APP - UrduPoint / Pakistan Point News - 16th May, 2024) The Ukrainian army said on Thursday it had partially halted a Russian advance in the northeast, where Moscow has secured its largest territorial gains in 18 months over the last week.
+Kharkiv, (APP - UrduPoint / Pakistan Point News - 16th May, 2024) Ukraine warned on Thursday it faced a "very difficult" military situation in its northeast Kharkiv region, where Moscow has made its largest territorial gains in 18 months since launching a surprise offensive last week.

+As Ukrainian President Volodymyr Zelensky said Kyiv was sending yet more reinforcements to the area, the Ukrainian army said it had managed to partially halt Russia's advance.

+Kyiv also accused Russian troops of executing civilians in territory it had captured over the last week.
-Russian troops captured 278 square kilometres (107 square miles) of Ukrainian territory between May 9 and 15, mostly in the Kharkiv area, AFP has calculated using data from the Institute for the Study of War (ISW).

-That is the largest territorial gain in a single operation since mid-December 2022, when Moscow advanced in the eastern Lugansk region.
+Moscow has seized 278 square kilometres (107 square miles) of Ukrainian territory between May 9 and 15, according to AFP calculations based on data from the Institute for the Study of War (ISW) -- the largest territorial gain in a single operation since mid-December 2022.

-Ukraine President Volodymyr Zelensky met military leaders in Kharkiv city on Thursday and said the situation was "very difficult" but "under control".
+Ukraine President Volodymyr Zelensky on Thursday met military leaders in Kharkiv city, some 30 kilometres (18 miles) from the Russian border to assess Ukraine's defensive efforts.

+"The situation in the Kharkiv region is generally under control, and our soldiers are inflicting significant losses on the occupier," he said in a post on Telegram.

-Kyiv meanwhile said it had managed to halt advancing Russian forces in some places.
+Ukraine's army said earlier it had managed to halt the advancing Russian forces in some places.

-"The situation in the Kharkiv sector remains complicated but is evolving in a dynamic manner," army spokesman Nazar Voloshin said on state tv on Thursday.

 In a daily briefing, Ukraine's General Staff said its forces had "significantly reduced the activity of the Russian occupiers."